 - 10% of the claims reviewed at the audit are non-compliant if the surety/self-insured employer has NOT been audited within the previous twenty-four (24) months. - 5% of the claims reviewed at the audit are non-compliant if the surety/self-insured employer has been audited within the previous twenty-four (24) months.

-19.18.Summaries of Payments Filed with the Commission after 120 DaysFinal Reports Not Filed with the Commission Within 30 Days from Claim Closure IDAPA 17.01.01.602.01
+18. Final Reports Not Filed with the Commission Within 30 Days from Claim Closure IDAPA 17.01.01.602.01